antarctica/lantern/docs/libraries.md

 9. amend tests for root-level class (i.e. `TestRecord`):
 	1. amend tests for root-level cattrs hooks if top-level hooks changed (as an integration check)
 	2. amend variants in `test_loop` as needed (include all possible options in complete variant)
+10. amend list of unsupported properties in `/docs/data-model.md#record-limitations` as needed